-True, his human will be eternally united with his divine nature: but his Resurrection tells the faithful soul that his relations with her are no longer the same as before.
+True, his human will be eternally united with his divine nature; but his Resurrection tells the faithful soul that his relations with her are no longer the same as before.
 During his mortal life, he suffered himself to be approached as man; there was little in his exterior to indicate his divinity; but now his eternal splendour gleams through his very Body, and bespeaks the Son of God.
-Henceforth, then, we must see him with the heart rather than with the eye, and offer him a respectful love rather than one of sentiment, however tender.
-He allowed Magdalen to touch him so long as she was weak in her conversion, and he himself was mortal: but now she must aspire to that highest spiritual good, which is the life of the soul-Jesus, in the bosom of the Father.
+Henceforth, then, we must see him with the heart rather than with the eye, and offer him a respectful love, rather than one of sentiment, however tender.
+He allowed Magdalen to touch him so long as she was weak in her conversion, and he himself was mortal; but now she must aspire to that highest spiritual good, which is the life of the soul-Jesus, in the bosom of the Father.
 In her first estate, Magdalen is the type of the soul when commencing its search after Jesus.
-But her love needs a transformation: it is ardent, but not wise; so that the angel has to chide her: 'Why,' says he, 'seekest thou the living among the dead?'i The time is come for her to ascend to something more perfect, and seek in spirit him who is Spirit.
+But her love needs a transformation: it is ardent, but not wise; so that the angel has to chide her: 'Why,' says he, 'seekest thou the living among the dead?'1 The time is come for her to ascend to something more perfect, and seek in spirit him who is Spirit.

-Iesus savs to Magdalen: I am not yet ascended to my Father! as though he would say: 'The mark of love thou wouldst show me is not what I now wish to receive from thee.
+Jesus says to Magdalen: I am not yet ascended to my Father! as though he would say: 'The mark of love thou wouldst show me is not what I now wish to receive from thee.
 When I have ascended into heaven, and thou art there with me, the sight of my human nature shall be no obstacle to thy soul's vision of my divinity: then thou shalt embrace me!'
 Magdalen takes in the lesson of her dear Master; she loves him more, because her love is spiritualized.
 After his Ascension, she retires into the holy cave.2 There she lives, pondering upon all the mysteries of her Jesus' life.
-Her love feeds on the memory of all he has done for her, from his first word which converted her, to the favour he showed her on the morning of his Resurrection.
-Each day she advances in the path of perfect love.
+Her love feeds on the memory of all he has done for her, from his first word which converted her, to the favour he showed her on the morning of his Resur-Each day she advances in the path of perfect love.
 The angels visit and console her.
-Her probation completed, she follows her Jesus to heaven.
+Her probation completed, she follows her Jesus to heaven, where she lavishes on him the ardour of her love in an unrestrained and eternal embrace.